Sitworld: TEMS Audit Process and Tool

 John Alvord, IBM Corporation

 There have been cases every year where a TEMS was running with high enough CPU/Storage resource usage that the customer was concerned.
 In some cases, the TEMS experienced a steady storage growth and failure after some days.
-In all recent cases, this condition has been triggered by workloads or environmental conditions.
+This condition is usually caused by workloads, configuration or environmental conditions.
 Situations are the most common workload but SOAP calls, historical data collection and Portal Client workspaces can be involved.
-In addition there may be important error messages in the diagnostic log.
+In addition, there may be important error messages in the diagnostic log.

-In 2008 I began work on a year old customer problem that took until Spring 2010 to resolve.
-The final conclusion was that a certain type of situation caused a severe storage fragmentation and a TEMS failure in 10-12 days.
-The customer decided to recycle the remote TEMSes once a week.
+In 2008 I began work on a year-old customer problem that took until Spring 2010 to resolve.
+The conclusion was that a certain type of situation caused a severe storage fragmentation and a TEMS failure in 10-12 days.
+The customer decided to recycle the affected remote TEMSes once a week.
 That was probably the single most expensive PMR [for IBM and customer] I ever worked on.

 Some 6 months later in Dec 2010 I had a customer with six AIX servers running at 95% utilization and all from remote TEMS processing.
-I was able to present a solution quickly.
-However the customer was unconvinced.
+The solution was presented but the customer was unconvinced.
 I wrote a Perl program to summarize the results in a spreadsheet file.
 The customer was convinced, made the changes and those six systems dropped to 10% utilization.
-In March 2011 I published the process and tool as a technical note and it is now widely used.
+In March 2011, I published the process and tool as a technical note and it is now widely used.

 TL;DR - Too Long; Didn't Read

-Copy the temsaud.pl and testaud.ini to a convenient location where Perl is installed [like all Unix and Linux environments] and on the system where a TEMS is running.
-Lets pick /tmp and the TEMS is installed at the default directory.
+Sometimes you want immediate results and to heck with the details.
+Here are the instant use instructions.
+Unpack the most recent zip file and copy the temsaud.pl and testaud.ini files to a convenient location where Perl is installed [all Unix and Linux environments] and on the system where a TEMS is running.
+Let’s pick /tmp and the TEMS is installed at the default directory.
 Now run this command

 perl temsaud.pl -v -logpath /opt/IBM/ITM/logs